Outreach and Advocacy

 4

-• Types of leisure activities that people with vision loss can engage in
+• Discover inclusive leisure activities that are accessible and enjoyable for individuals with vision loss

 Outreach Talk At A Elderly Home